-Distribution of Asset/Re-registration Fee: $100.00 / asset
+"Distribution of Asset/Re-registration Fee: $100.00 / asset"

-Those who may be less knowledgeable with all these terms and fees could easily be confused by this seemingly contradictory pair of statements, thus making it more difficult to understand what you're actually paying for in each bill.
+about all of these terms and IRA custodian fees for a Self-Directed IRA could easily be confused by this seemingly contradictory pair of statements, thus making it more difficult to understand what you're actually paying for in each bill.

 As for the Special Handling Fee, it seems as if we have found a contributor to the exorbitant fees that Nate mentioned when closing his account.

-Finally, Big Name Custodian's fees are not only excessive by most accounts, but they are seemingly the only thing they care about.
-Consider the following from James B. a thesis statement:
+Finally, Big-Name Custodian's fees for a Self-Directed IRA are not only excessive by most accounts, but they are seemingly the only thing the company cares about.

 "The only communication I ever had with them was to collect there [sic] fees."

-This is our promise to you.
-A promise that can not be made and, if it has, can not be upheld by Big Name Custodian.
+This is our promise to you, a promise that cannot be made and, if it has, cannot be upheld by Big-Name Custodian.
 Be sure to consider this when deciding with whom you will set up your Self-Directed IRA.